OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

+## Testing Code Quality and Build Settings

-### MTG-CODE-001: Verify that the App is Properly Signed
+### MTG-CODE-001: Verifying That the App is Properly Signed

 #### Overview